speedscale/docs/docs/guides/creating-a-snapshot.md

+---
+sidebar_position: 3
+title: Creating a Snapshot
+---

-# Traffic Viewer
+## Observe Traffic

-The Traffic Viewser provides a detailed log of every transaction in the system.
+The Traffic Viewer provides a detailed log of every transaction in the system.

 Click on one of the instances to open the Traffic Viewer which provides: